 April 10 thru May 10

-Is the time of year to apply crabgrass preventer to avoid a crabgrass problem during the Summer.
-If you are not reseeding you can apply any number of crabgrass controls: Team, Dimension or Barricade.
-They will do a good job on the crabgrass; however they will also kill any seed you will plant.
-(Reseeding can not be done for anywhere from 90 to 120 days) If you plan to reseed or if you over seeded during the winter, then you need to apply Tupersan as your crabgrass control.
-Tupersan is the only crabgrass control that will kill the germinating crabgrass seed without affecting the germination of the good grass seed.
-Any of these products can be purchased with out a fertilizer.
+Is the time of year to apply crabgrass preventer to avoid a crabgrass problem during the summer.
+If you are not reseeding, you can apply any number of crabgrass controls: Team, Dimension or Barricade.
+They will do a good job on the crabgrass; however, they will also kill any seed you plant.
+(Reseeding can not be done for anywhere from 90 to 120 days) If you plan to reseed or if you dormant seeded during the winter, then you need to apply Mesotrione as your crabgrass control.
+Mesotrione is the only crabgrass control that will kill the germinating crabgrass seed without affecting the germination of the good grass seed.

 April is also the time to apply grub control to the lawn: This is the time of year to apply grub control.
 If you had a significant grub problem in the fall this is the second window of opportunity to kill any over wintering grubs that may be in your lawn.

 To know if you have grubs: Take an area of lawn about the size of a shoe box and turn the sod over.
-If you see a little white worn U shaped that looks like a shrimp cocktail with legs you have grubs in your lawn.
+If you see little white U shape insects that look like a shrimp cocktail, you have grubs in your lawn.
 The reason grubs are so bad for a lawn is because they eat the roots of your grass.
-If the grubs eat enough of the roots of the grass plants the grass plants die.
-If you see three or more grubs in the sod you need to treat with a grub control.
+If the grubs eat enough of the roots of the grass plants, the grass plants die.
+If you see three or more grubs in the sample sod you need to treat with a grub control product.

 Sevin and Dylox are the two grub controls you can apply to the lawn.
 Sevin is a broad spectrum insect control that will kill a wide range of insects.
 Dylox will only kill grubs and sod webworms.
 Sevin will be a good grub killer if the problem is not severe.
 Dylox is the treatment of choice if the grub problem is severe.
 Both products need to be applied before a rain.
 Both products need moisture in order to work.